DopTrack/estimate/README.md

 mamba env create -f environment.yml
 ```

-Note, the installation can take a while (~15 min) as the depedency `tudatpy` needs to download additional data files during installation.
+Note, the installation can take a while (~15 min) as the dependency `tudatpy` needs to download additional data files during installation.

 Finally, to access the installed dependencies, activate the `doptrack-estimate` environment with
 ```